 To refine an inspection application, a line engineer can use their knowledge of what the significant variable areas are on the part to define specific focus areas, called region of interest (ROI).
 Through an intuitive interface, configuring applications on the In-Sight 2800 is simple using familiar click-and-drag tools.
 One drag defines a box, another moves it.
 The box can be locked to invariant features of the part.

 ROI definition is a standard part of machine vision, but its use often requires some expertise.
 In-Sight 2800 makes it easy for someone without specific vision tool experience to apply.
 And the power of its vision tools means that any number of such ROIs can be defined, and each of these ROIs can identify any number of classes.

 This makes it straightforward to perform assembly verification for complex assemblies with many different configurations and variable parts, such as printed circuit boards (PCBs).
 Such problems previously took an immense amount of work to decide which features should be checked to confirm that the right part had been installed, and then program the vision system to examine those features.
-In-Sight’s edge learning tools make these determinations autonomously, meaning the engineer can focus on higher value-add activities, like optimizing their operations.
+The In-Sight 2800 edge learning tools make these determinations autonomously, meaning the engineer can focus on higher value-add activities, like optimizing their operations.

-Easy-to-use machine learning with unparalleled flexibility
+Easy-to-use AI with unparalleled flexibility

 Developed from years of experience in factory automation, Cognex vision tools are specifically focused on line operations requirements.
 The advantage of this well-honed technology becomes clearer as errors become subtler and harder to detect.

 For example, a rotary capper can misthread, damage, or leave a gap when capping a bottle.
 Many systems can easily detect large, visible errors.
 The difference emerges when the gap is almost imperceptible.
 Other systems may pass such an error, causing potential leaks or contamination.
 In-Sight 2800, with its combination of edge learning and focused machine vision tools, will classify those almost invisible flaws as unacceptable.